 - What is the fee to participate in the litigation?

-Our legal fee is $2500 per couple.
+Our legal fee for late-joining plaintiffs is $2900 per couple.
 Current Kinsley v.
-Blinken plaintiffs or active duty military service members will receive a $500 discount, for a total fee of $2000 per couple.
+Blinken plaintiffs or active duty military service members will receive a $400 discount, for a total fee of $2500 per couple.

 The fee is a one-time charge and we will not be billing for additional expenses and legal fees.
 The fee is due at the outset and we are not able to offer payment plans or other financing.
 Please do NOT sign up for this case if you are expecting a refund of fees.
 Once the complaint has been drafted and filed with the court, all fees will be considered earned and no refunds will be issued after that point.